 Registration in Denmark

 To ensure a legal stay in Denmark, there are several steps for non-Danish citizens to consider and remember.
-The rules for entering Demark may vary depending on where you come from.
+The rules for entering Denmark may vary depending on where you come from.
 Learn more about your situation below.

 Nordic citizens